pfista/prezto/modules/editor/README.md

 ```

 ## Theming
+### PS Context

+To enable the prompt context to be set, add the following to your
+*zpreztorc*.

+    zstyle ':prezto:module:editor' ps-context 'yes'

 To indicate when the editor is in the primary keymap (emacs or viins), add
 the following to your `theme_prompt_setup` function.